kritgrover/data-analysis/README.md

    Using median() method to compare.

 - After data processing at the previous stages, the blood_test column has three values: t= a blood test was taken, f= a blood test wasn't taken, and 0= there is no information.
-In which hospital the blood test was taken the most often (there is the biggest number of t in the blood_test column among all the hospitals)?
+In which hospital the blood test was taken the most often?
 How many blood tests were taken?

    Creating a pivot table with values='blood_test' aggfunc='count' to find the hospital with the most blood tests.